MicrosoftDocs/office-developer-lync-evergreen-docs/docs/schema/extension-element.md

 ## Remarks

-Where it is defined in an enhanced presence schema, this element can be used to support application-specific custom extension of the elements.
+Where it's defined in an enhanced presence schema, this element can be used to support application-specific custom extension of the elements.
 The child elements specifying the extension can be of any name and in any namespace.

 ## Example